 - a 9-inch springform cake pan with a removable bottom

 Conquer Cookies.
 Start your baking adventure with chocolate chip cookies, quickbreads, and brownies.
-Once you’ve perfected this little repertoire, you’ll be able to play with variations, and your repertoire won’t seem so little any more.
-Play with add ins–nuts, dried fruit, toffee bits, different kinds of chocolate–and flavorings–vanilla, citrus zest, espresso powder, cocoa, cinnamon–and you’ll never have to make the same thing twice, until, that is, you stumble on a combination so good you’ll want to make it a thousand times.
+Once you’ve perfected this repertoire, you’ll be able to play with variations, and your wheelhouse won’t seem limited anymore.
+In basic recipes, experiment with add ins–nuts, dried fruit, toffee bits, different kinds of chocolate–and flavorings–vanilla, citrus zest, espresso powder, cocoa, cinnamon–and you’ll never have to make the same thing twice.
+Until, that is, you stumble on a combination so good you’ll want to make it a thousand times.

 Butter.
 The temperature of your butter is one of the most important indicators of how your sweets will turn out.
-For most cookies and cakes, you’ll want your butter quite soft and moldable.
-The best way to achieve this texture is to leave the butter on the counter for 3-4 hours before you use it.
-Once you’ve gotten the hang of what softened butter should feel and look like, you can use your microwave in short, 5-10 second bursts, to achieve the same end with cold butter.
+For most cookies and cakes where step one is “cream the butter,” you’ll want your butter quite soft and moldable.
+The best way to achieve this texture is to leave the butter on the counter for 3 to 4 hours before you use it.
+Once you’ve gotten the hang of what softened butter should feel and look like, you can use your microwave in short, 5 or 10 second bursts, to achieve the same end with cold butter.
 For biscuits, scones, and pie crusts, on the other hand, you want your butter to be cold out of the refrigerator.
 If it’s not, your baked goods won’t be flaky.
 I store extra butter in the freezer and stock up when there’s a sale at the supermarket.

 Remember Proportions.
-If you can remember a recipe or two–or at least the proportions of it–you’ll be able to impress friends and family with your baking, even when you’re away from home.
+If you can remember a recipe or two–or at least the proportions of it–you’ll be able to impress friends and family with your baking, even when you’re away from home and your cookbook collection.
 When you’re making your favorite sweet at home, try not to look at the recipe.
 You’ll slowly start to memorize it.When in doubt, remember 1-2-3.